New England Journal of Medicine October 16, 2014

 Bottom Line

-In this large, multicenter randomized controlled trial, early goal-directed therapy (EGDT) for patients presenting to the emergency department with early septic shock did not reduce all-cause mortality at 90 days compared with standard care.
+In adult patients presenting to the emergency department with early septic shock, early goal-directed therapy (EGDT) did not reduce 90-day all-cause mortality compared to standard, non-protocolized resuscitation care.

 Key Findings